Make the most of your new Android with one of the best cell phones plans

 - No extra perks

-Visible is an MVNO owned by Verizon, and it's one of the best MVNO cell phone plans to consider.
+Visible is a prepaid carrier operated by Verizon, and its single plan is a great fit for those that want to forget all about data caps.
 Along with Verizon 4G LTE and 5G coverage, this prepaid plan gets you unlimited data.
 Though it may be slowed down during times of congestion, at $40 per month on Verizon's network, it's certainly worth the reduced cost.
 With Visible, you're able to lower your monthly bill even further by joining Party Pay.
-Once four lines are in a "party," your bill drops down to $25 per month.
+Once four lines are in a "party," your bill drops to $25 per month.
 Fortunately, taxes and fees are included, so what you see is what you get.
-Also, each account pays for its bill separately, so if your family member, friend, or roommate misses a payment, it won't affect you.
+Also, each account pays for its bill separately, so it won't affect you if your family member, friend, or roommate misses a payment.
 It's a great plan whether you need a single line or want to take advantage of Party Pay.

 In addition to unlimited data, a Visible plan comes with unlimited hotspot data.
 Speeds are capped at 5Mbps, but that's just enough to do some basic browsing and streaming from your local coffee shop.
-Streaming will, however, be in SD and there aren't any entertainment perks like you would get with a core Verizon plan.
+Streaming will, however, be in SD, and there aren't any entertainment perks like you would get with a core Verizon plan.
 Visible prides itself on being as simple as it gets by offering just one plan, and it's hard not to respect that.
 Best of all, if you don't like how things are going, you can cancel anytime.
 Visible doesn't have any physical stores, but you can chat with customer service 24/7 via its website or the Visible app.

 One drawback of this plan is that international features are limited, and you'll get no roaming domestically or abroad.
 But you can call or text loved ones in Canada, Mexico, the U.S. Virgin Islands, and Puerto Rico.
 Another caveat to note with Visible is that though it does support unlocked phones, they must be compatible with Visible's network, so you'll have to check.
 But if you have an eSIM, switching to Visible should be a breeze.
 It's a fantastic prepaid plan to consider if you're hoping to save some money but still want great coverage and unlimited data.

-3. Verizon Start Unlimited
+3. Cricket More Unlimited

 |Network